lukasbarbuscak/Rail-Passenger-Miles-Forecast/README.md

 ![2](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/2.PNG)

-The further analyze the components,
+The further analyze the components, we perform a decomposition of the time series, highlighting the patterns we can account for.

 ![6](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/6.PNG)

 ![5](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/5.PNG)